-Connected leadership: Holding up the mirror to develop self-awareness
+Connected leadership: holding up the mirror to develop self-awareness

 In today's fast-paced, ever-evolving business world, self-awareness is a must-have leadership skill.
 Here are four ways L&D can support their leaders with 'holding the mirror up' to better connect with themselves.

-I recently made the case that, to thrive in the VUCA environment, a new style of leadership is required.
+I previously made the case that, to thrive in the VUCA environment, a new style of leadership is required.
 Although characterised by a range of attributes, at its heart, this new style of connected leadership requires a willingness to venture into potentially uncomfortable territory – to self-reflect and commit to regularly ‘holding the mirror up’ in pursuit of greater self-awareness and personal connection.

 Complexity, and the relentless pace of business, arguably requires leaders to be more self-aware, behaviourally flexible and agile than ever before.
 Ironically, business pressures have led many leaders to divert their attention away from the ‘self,’ leaving them vulnerable to default decision making, reliance on overplayed strengths and inauthenticity.